souzatharsis/open-quant-live-book/README.md

 ### Contribute!

-The Book is Open and we are looking for co-authors (as I will never have the time or the knowledge to right it all by myself).
+The Book is Open and we are looking for co-authors (as I will never have the time or the knowledge to write it all by myself).
 Feel free to reach out or simply create a pull request with your Chapter!

 ### Working Contents